-Group the users from each of these channels into a dedicated cohort, and analyze the engagement rate of each on a weekly or monthly basis to discover which channel produces the most long-term users.
+Group the users from each of these channels into dedicated cohorts, and analyze the engagement rate of each on a weekly or monthly basis to discover which channel produces the most long-term users.
 For example, if you find that referrals are a source of high-quality users, you can confidently focus your resources on referral marketing at the expense of other, less productive channels.

-Measuring engagement by feature
+3. Measure engagement rate by feature

-Looking at how each feature of your product affects engagement can also guide your product development efforts, helping you build the features that your target audience needs.
+Looking at how each feature of your product affects engagement can also guide your product development efforts, helping you build more of the features that your target audience needs.
 Feature analysis will make sure you take the right product initiatives and understand what improvements will drive higher usage over time.

 Here's what this analysis could look like in a music-streaming app.
-In this case, we're comparing long-term engagement to the retention rate of users who use the in-app functionality to share music with their friend and those who don't:
+In this case, we're comparing long-term engagement to the retention rate of users who A) use the in-app functionality to share music with their friend and B) those who don't:

-Don't be afraid to drop your assumptions when you discover that a feature, that you thought was critical, hardly gets used.
+Don't be afraid to drop your assumptions when you discover that a feature that you thought was critical hardly gets used.
 Measuring feature-specific engagement rates is a great tool that can guide your product development efforts.

 Stay out of shark-infested waters

-When measured correctly, engagement rate can give you great insights into the behavior of your customers and indicate things like which customers are the best fit for your app and what you need to build to solve their pains even better.
+When measured correctly, your engagement rate can give you great insights into your user behavior and tell you things like which customers are the best fit for your app and what features you need to build to solve their pains even more effectively.

-You'll never build a successful software company without getting users to stick around in the long run.
+The fact is, you can’t build a successful software company without getting users to stick around in the long run.
 So you first need to understand what engages them and why, and then start improving in that direction.